Virgin Birth Of Jesus

 Looking back on this event, we can infer theologically that the conception of Jesus was virginal.

 Jesus was sinless when he lived in heaven before his incarnation.
-He had to remain holy while on earth, otherwise, he would have lost his divinity.
+He had to remain holy while on earth.
+Otherwise, he would have lost his divinity.

 This means his conception must have been virginal.